mrshu/gonote.txt/SPEC.rst

 retrievable by common tools.

 Notes are stored in a central directory.
 Inside this directory there are directories which further specify tags attached to a given note.
 By default, the notes are tagged with their creation date.
-To make sure that they can be easily sorted by running a common directory listing command, these directories' names hold a pattern of YYYY-MM-DD where YYYY specifies the year, MM the month and DD the day.
+To make sure that they can be easily sorted by running a common directory listing command, the names of this directories are created in a pattern of YYYY-MM-DD where YYYY specifies the year, MM the month and DD the day.

 In order to add a note into a different tag/directory one can just create a symbolic link.